“Miss Garland’s ‘Look for the Silver Lining’ is socko, and she repeats with ‘Sunny’ and ‘Who?'” – “Variety” on “Till The Clouds Roll By,” 1947

 The reason for the delay in its release is simply that MGM had quite a lot of films in release and The Harvey Girls had to wait its turn.
 It proved to be worth the wait as it became one of Judy’s, and MGM’s, biggest hit grossing over $5,175,000 on a cost of $2,524,315.06 to make.

 January 3, 1947: Two ads for a couple of Garland Decca singles.
-Note that the 1943 Decca selection of songs from Girl Crazy is listed, which is an indication of the album’s popularity.
+Note that the 1943 Decca selection of songs from Girl Crazy is also listed, which is an indication of the album’s continued popularity.

 Record labels from the Rick Smith Collection.
 Thanks, Rick!